Skip to content

 touch scripts/seed-kinde.mjs

-5. Enter the following code into the seed script and save changes.
-Use the function calls you need for your specific use case.
+2. Enter the following code into the seed script and save changes.
+Include only the function calls relevant to your use case.

 import fs from "node:fs/promises"